 End your fun-filled festive day in NYC with a nightcap at The Rarities Lounge.
 Tucked inside the Palace Hotel, this cozy cocktail bar will make you feel as if you’ve wandered into the living room of a (very rich) relative.
 Prior reservations are encouraged, but I’ve often been able to wander in without advance notice.

-Disclosure: This post contains some affiliate links, meaning at no additional cost to you, I will earn a small commission if you click through and make a purchase.
+Disclosure: This post contains some affiliate links.
+At no additional cost to you, I will earn a small commission if you click through and make a purchase.
+Thanks for your support!